Childcare support if you are under 20 years old – Care to Learn

 - It is the learner’s responsibility to complete the forms and submit them in a timely manner to allow for their forms to be assessed and processed as soon as possible.
 Due to limited funding the College cannot guarantee to support every application it receives.

-- Applications can take up to 3 weeks to process but where possible this will be kept to a minimum.
+- Applications can take up to 10 working days to process but where possible this will be kept to a minimum.

 - If an application is unsuccessful, both the learner and the Childcare provider will be notified in writing and the learner will be liable for any costs incurred.

-- If an application is successful, notification will be sent to the learner’s College e-mail address and to the e-mail address provided by the Childcare provider which will confirm the support in place.
+- If an application is successful, notification will be sent to the learner’s e-mail address provided on their application form and to the e-mail address provided by the Childcare provider which will confirm the support in place.
 It will also detail the start and end dates for childcare funding support and expected costs per month for the academic year.

 Government Funded Free Childcare Education for 2 year olds